Macro Extremes (week ending March 1, 2024)

 Notes & Ideas:

-Government bond yields were higher for week.
+Government bond yields had a boring week.

 Equities were stronger, however there were some losers too.